Unicon/tool13demo/README.md

 Creating the database
 ---------------------
-Connect to your mysql server and use your values on xxDATABASENAMExxx, xxxuserNamexxx, xxxPasswordxxx Set the right values in the properties file.
+Connect to your mysql server and use your values on YOURDATABASE, YOURDATABASEUSERNAME, YOURDATABASEUSERPASSWORD Set the right values in the properties file.

-mysql> create database xxDATABASENAMExxx DEFAULT CHARACTER SET utf8 ; Query OK, 1 row affected (0.00 sec)
+`mysql> create database YOURDATABASE DEFAULT CHARACTER SET utf8 ; Query OK, 1 row affected (0.00 sec)`

-mysql> create user 'xxxuserNamexxx'@'%' identified by 'xxxPasswordxxx'; Query OK, 0 rows affected (0.00 sec)
+`mysql> create user 'YOURDATABASEUSERNAME'@'%' identified by 'YOURDATABASEUSERPASSWORD'; Query OK, 0 rows affected (0.00 sec)`

-mysql> grant all on xxDATABASENAMExxx.* to 'xxxuserNamexxx'@'%'; Query OK, 0 rows affected (0.00 sec)
+`mysql> grant all on YOURDATABASE.* to 'YOURDATABASEUSERNAME'@'%'; Query OK, 0 rows affected (0.00 sec)`

 Customizing
 -----------